Shivambaranwal267/Shivambaranwal267/README.md

 # 💫 About Me:
-I am Shivam Baranwal Software Engineer-2 with 1 years of experience specializing in building scalable .
-Proven expertise in Python (Django) and Node.js (Express.js, TypeScript) development , alongside strong capabilities in data orchestration using Apache Airflow and robust PostgreSQL/MongoDB/MySQL database solutions.
-Dedicated to optimizing system performance and delivering high-priority, end-to-end features<br>Backend & Core Languages : Python, JavaScript, Node.js, Java ,C/C++, GO<br>Frameworks : ReactJS, Laravel, Express.js , SpringBoot<br>Databases :Postgresql, MongoDB, MySQL<br>Cloud, DevOps & Tools : Docker, Git/GitHub , VsCode, Intellij Idea
+I am Shivam Baranwal,  Software Developer with experience in building cross-platform mobile applications using Flutter and developing responsive web applications using React.js and Tailwind CSS.
+Skilled in backend development using Laravel and Spring Boot, with experience in designing RESTful APIs and working with databases.
+Focused on delivering clean, scalable, and user-friendly solutions.

 ## 🌐 Socials: